woodfox/scala-openshift/README.markdown

-# Scala Web Application example for openshift
+# Scala Web Application Example for Openshift

-Scala Web Application example for openshift.
+Scala web application example for openshift.
 It adds build, deploy and start hooks in openshift, so that the application could automatically compile and restart when commiting changes to git.

 It's based on finatra_example(https://github.com/capotej/finatra-example)